 Notter: “And we've had more carbon in the air in times past.”

 Correction: According to experts, a safe level of atmospheric CO2 is 300 ppm-350 ppm.
-It is now 420 ppm and rising three ppm a year due to carbon emissions from fossil fuels.
+It is now 420 ppm and rising by over three ppm a year due to carbon emissions from fossil fuels.

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9663&end=9667&autoplay=1